 Place the cursor in a blank section of the file or window you want to search.

-From the Edit menu, choose Advanced, and then select Incremental Search.
+On the Edit menu, select Advanced, and then select Incremental Search.

 The cursor icon changes to binoculars with an arrow indicating the search direction, and the status bar displays the text Incremental Search.

 The status bar displays the search string you are entering, and the editor highlights the first match found for what you have typed so far.